matoomx/CSharpTest.BPlusTree/README.md

 var dataFile = Path.GetTempFileName();
 var tempDir = new DirectoryInfo(Path.GetTempPath());

-//Create a BPlusTree with with all temp files and when they where updated and use dataFile as storage. using (var tree = BPlusTree.Create(PrimitiveSerializer.String, PrimitiveSerializer.DateTime, dataFile)) {
+//Create a BPlusTree with with string key and datetime as value.
+Fill it with info of all temp files and when they where updated and use dataFile as storage. using (var tree = BPlusTree.Create(PrimitiveSerializer.String, PrimitiveSerializer.DateTime, dataFile)) {
 	foreach (var file in tempDir.GetFiles("*", SearchOption.AllDirectories))